mxc-commons/znd-servicemanager/README.md

 ## Important Note

 Currently initial setup of this project is still going on.
-Please do not download or use as long as this is still part of this file.
+Please do not download or use as long as this notice is still part of this file.

 ## Introduction